 Biography

-Kevin Mack is a pioneer of immersive art, computer graphics and visual effects.
-Mack received the Academy Award for Best Visual Effects for his work on WHAT DREAMS MAY COME (1998).
-He is also known for his work on FIGHT CLUB (1999), BIG FISH (2003), HOW THE GRINCH STOLE CHRISTMAS (2000), A BEAUTIFUL MIND (2001) and many other films.
+Kevin Mack is a pioneer of digital art, virtual reality and visual effects.
+Mack received the Academy Award for Best Visual Effects for his work on What Dreams May Come (1998).
+He is also known for his work on Fight Club (1999), Big Fish (2003), How The Grinch Stole Christmas (2000), A Beautiful Mind (2001) and many other films.
 Kevin Mack IMDB Filmography

 The son of Disney artists, Mack grew up drawing, painting and sculpting.
 He attended Art Center College of Design, where he majored in Fine Art, Illustration and Film.
 After college, Mack supported his experimental art and music working in the film industry as a scenic artist, model maker, sculptor, concept artist, and matte painter for commercials and movies.